srideviraman1407/car_model_with_vin/README.md

 4. Install kubectl(To communicate with kubernetes) and aws-iam-authenticator(configure aws-iam yaml configured with eks role arn)
 5. Use existing or create cloudformation stack to create worker nodes configured with EKS-cluster
 6. To check nodes use "kubectl get nodes"
-7. Make sure git and kompose are installed
+7. Make sure git and kompose are installed if docker-compose.yaml file is used

 #### Deploy the application in a Kubernetes Cluster